-There is actually just a small percentage of traders that would fit into a single investing style.
+There is just a small percentage of traders that would fit into a single investing style.
 Most of us are passive investors who will jump into a trade if the opportunity arises.
-There are those on either extreme of this though, and for those traders their style and philosophy will dictate how long they hold a stock.
+There are those on either extreme of this, though; for those traders, their style and philosophy will dictate how long they hold a stock.
 Investing style covers a wide spectrum, so don’t worry if you do not have a hard and fast rule about how long you hold onto a stock.

-This is a nicer way of saying, how much longer do you have left to invest?
+This is a nicer way of saying, how much longer do you have to invest?
 If you are lucky enough to start investing in your twenties, your investing horizon is decades.
 For some traders, they started to invest later on in life, so they will not have the benefit of decades of compounding.
-A lot of people hold their positions until they retire, and then live off the proceeds of selling stocks from their portfolio.
+Many people hold their positions until they retire and then live off the proceeds of selling stocks from their portfolio.

 You Need the Money

-Have you ever heard the saying, ‘money is made to be spent’?
-Well, money is also made by investing but at the end of the day it’s still just money.
+Have you ever heard the saying, ‘Money is made to be spent’?
+Well, money is also made by investing, but at the end of the day, it’s still just money.

 Needing the money in your investment portfolio is nothing to be ashamed of.
-If you need to liquidate some stocks for quick cash it’s understandable!
+If you need to liquidate some stocks for quick cash, it’s understandable!